ajstamm/shepherds-crook/Resume.md

 # HRI

 ## GIS Internship
+Data Analyst	May 2016 – March 2018
+Bureau of Environmental & Occupational Epidemiology, NYS Department of Health	Albany, NY

+•	Geocoded 10 years of statewide heart attack data using MapMarker and ArcGIS.
+•	Cleaned and analyzed 10 years of hospital data and 5 years of mortality data using R and SAS.
+•	Created maps of Environmental Public Health Tracking data in ArcGIS.
+•	Designed 2 studies on geographic variation in heart attack rates; authored 2 associated manuscripts.

 * manually geocoded ungeocoded MI cases in MapMarker & SAM
 * guest lectured to Russell Sage class on creating maps for publication